-Since October 1, 2016, I am with the Media Technology and Interaction Design department, and my research is within the area of Sound and Music Computing (SMC).
+Since October 1, 2016, I am with the Division of Media Technology and Interaction Design, and my research specialization is Sound and Music Computing.
 Specific research topics that I focus on are:

 - The development of beat and meter tracking in musical audio signals.